DataDog/integrations-core/docs/dev/new_check_howto.md

 : This contains default (or example) configuration options for your Agent Check. **Do not edit this file by hand!** It is generated from the contents of `spec.yaml`.
 For more information, see the [Configuration file reference][13].

 `manifest.json`
 : This contains the metadata for your Agent Check such as the title and categories.
-For more information, See the [Manifest file reference][14].
+For more information, see the [Manifest file reference][14].

 `metadata.csv`
 : This contains the list of all metrics collected by your Agent Check.
-For more information, See the [Metrics metadata file reference][15].
+For more information, see the [Metrics metadata file reference][15].

 `service_check.json`
 : This contains the list of all Service Checks collected by your Agent Check.
 For more information, see the [Service check file reference][16].